shengchen-liu/CarND-Kidnapped-Vehicle-Project-master/README.md

 1. **Accuracy**: your particle filter should localize vehicle position and yaw to within the values specified in the parameters `max_translation_error` and `max_yaw_error` in `src/main.cpp`.

 2. **Performance**: your particle filter should complete execution within the time of 100 seconds.

-## How to write a README
-A well written README file can enhance your project and portfolio.
-Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).
-# CarND-Kidnapped-Vehicle-Project-master